 Travel headphones should be easy to drive with a smartphone, tablet, or another portable device.
 Most in-ear and/or noise-isolating headphones work fine in this regard and won’t require a headphone amplifier to reach a listenable volume.

 Unplugging your headphones, switching apps, and lifting your phone to your ear is not a convenient way to take a call.
 That’s why it’s a good idea to select headphones with a cable-mounted volume control mechanism and microphone.
 When you get a call, answering it will require minimal effort on your part.

 Have you ever used in-ear headphones with annoying microphonics – the rustling noise you get when the cable moves around?
-Compared to older in-ear headphones, many modern models do a good job of reducing cable noise.
+Compared to older earbuds, many modern models do a good job of reducing cable noise.
 Still, you have to know what to look for.
-For instance, the Audiofly AF120 includes a twisted Audioflex cable with a moldable section that wraps over the top of your ears, virtually eliminating the possibility of cable noise.
+For instance, the Bowers and Wilkins PI4 is truly wireless and includes a section of cable that wraps around your neck, virtually eliminating the possibility of cable noise.

 When you choose headphones with all of these features, you’ll have everything you need for non-stop listening during your travels.
 You’ll also minimize the hassles involved with packing your headphones, unpacking them, and taking calls on the go.

 What you won’t have, though, are the perfect headphones for workplace listening or creative exercises.
 Thankfully, there’s another set of cans for that.

 Maybe you’re writing emails.
 Or maybe you’re crunching numbers.
 If you’re so fortunate, maybe you’re creating something beautiful on your computer or at your desk.
 Whatever the case, you need a headset that helps you tune out the world and focus on your work.

 You need a set of workplace headphones – quality workplace headphones with great sound.